-- 107) Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 109) No driver may start in the race without taking part in at least one practice session on the second day of practice. - During all practices there will be a green and a red light at the end of the pit lane.
+- 107) Save where these Sporting Regulations require otherwise, pit lane and track discipline and safety measures will be the same for all practice sessions as for the race. - 108) No driver may start in the race without taking part in at least one practice session on the second day of practice. - During all practices there will be a green and a red light at the end of the pit lane.
 Cars may only leave the pit lane when the green light is on.
-Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track.

-- Unless written permission has been given by the FIA to do otherwise, the circuit may only be used for purposes other than the Event after the last practice session on each day of practice and on the day of the race no less than one hour before the end of the pit lane is opened to allow cars to cover a reconnaissance lap. - 111) The interval between the third free practice session and the qualifying practice session may never be less than two hours. - In the event of a driving infringement during practice the Stewards may delete any number of the relevant driver's qualifying times.
-In this case, a team will not be able to appeal against the steward's decision. - The clerk of the course may interrupt practice as often and for as long as he thinks necessary to clear the track or to allow the recovery of a car.
-In the case of free practice only, the clerk of the course with the agreement of the stewards may decline to prolong the practice period after an interruption of this kind.
+Additionally, a blue flag and/or a flashing blue light will be shown in the pit exit to warn drivers leaving the pit lane if cars are approaching on the track. - 110) Unless written permission has been given by the FIA to do otherwise, the circuit may only be used for purposes other than the Event after the last practice session on each day of practice and on the day of the race no less than one hour before the end of the pit lane is opened to allow cars to cover a reconnaissance lap. - 111) The interval between the third free practice session and the qualifying practice session may never be less than two hours. - 112) In the event of a driving infringement during any practice session the Stewards may drop the driver such number of grid positions as they consider appropriate.
+Unless it is completely clear that a driver committed a driving infringement any such incident will normally be investigated after the relevant session, any penalty imposed shall not be subject to appeal. - Where appropriate, regard will also be given to the provisions of Article 57. - Any driver taking part in any practice session who, in the opinion of the stewards, stops unnecessarily on the circuit or unnecessarily impedes another driver shall be subject to the penalties referred to in Article 112. - Should it become necessary to stop any practice session because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the clerk of the course will order red flags to be shown at all marshal posts and the abort lights to be shown at the Line. - When the signal is given to stop, all cars shall immediately reduce speed and proceed slowly back to the pit lane, and all cars abandoned on the track will be removed to a safe place. - At the end of each practice session no driver may cross the Line more than once. - 115) The clerk of the course may interrupt practice as often and for as long as he thinks necessary to clear the track or to allow the recovery of a car.
+However, only during qualifying practice will the session be extended as a result.